aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/geometry/expose-geometric-transformations/_index.md

   - Aspose 3D Java
 schemas:
 - type: TechArticle
-  headline: How to Create Node in Java 3D with Aspose.3D – Transformations
+  headline: Apply Geometric Transformations to a Node Using Aspose.3D Java API
   description: Learn how to create node Aspose 3D in Java, master geometric transformations,
     apply translations, and evaluate global transforms with Aspose.3D.
   dateModified: '2026-05-19'
   author: Aspose
 - type: HowTo
-  name: How to Create Node in Java 3D with Aspose.3D – Transformations
+  name: Apply Geometric Transformations to a Node Using Aspose.3D Java API
   description: Learn how to create node Aspose 3D in Java, master geometric transformations,
     apply translations, and evaluate global transforms with Aspose.3D.
   steps: